Ph.D. University of Pennsylvania, Political Science (2017)

 Areas of Expertise

 I study the political economy of wealthy democracies in comparative perspective, focusing on Europe and the United States.
 My current research examines the politics of digital transformation, and seeks to explain how the transition to the knowledge economy reshapes relationships of power, and patterns of inequality, in different countries.
-In my book project, High Wages, Low Power: Mobilizing Tech Workers in Twenty-first Century Capitalism, I trace how workers in the tech sector, unable to rely on organized labor’s established resources for collective action, have developed novel tactics to exercise power in the workplace.
+In my book project, Recoding Power: Tactics for Mobilizing Tech Workers, I trace how workers in the tech sector, unable to rely on organized labor’s established resources for collective action, have developed novel tactics to exercise power in the workplace.
 Another project, The Tech-Finance Bloc: Political Power and National Strategies for Digital Transformation, is based on the observation that nearly every country in the world has developed strategies to drive economic growth by promoting the tech sector, but that these strategies differ substantially.
 To explain why, I investigate how different configurations of the tech sector’s relationship to finance shape the policies that countries adopt in their efforts to steer the path of technological change.